tablet6/CarND-PID-Control-Project/README.md

 ### PD Control

-Adding Differential Control yields good results for most of the track.
+Adding Differential Control to P, yields good results for most of the track.
 The Cross track error (CTE) converges nicely.
 But it fails on hard turn.
 The effect is demonstrated below.

 [![alt text][image2]](https://youtu.be/sXCLhvGfGvY "Proportional-Differential Control")